Ibi-Tayo/simple-employee-system/README.md

-Simple employee management system that can add employees that represent different companies.
+Simple (cross company) employee management system that can add employees who work for different companies.
+This project is just simple tinkering to help me acclimatize to the .net/angular environment.
+Ignore all 'employee information' and 'salary data', it's all fake XD.

 Features
 ---
 - CRUD operations for employee management on employee page
 - Can view all employees on employee page via table (with pagination)
 - Can view information on company job titles